laurakond/Artly/README.md

 ### Existing Features

-Majority of the website content is available to any user regardless of their registration status.
+Majority of the website content is available to any user, regardless of their registration status.
 Restricted features are the ones that allow the user to interact with the website beyond content browsing.

 **Logo and favicon**